-Ammika Harris Caresses Her Chest In Sheer Red Lingerie: ‘Santa Baby’
+Ammika Harris Caresses Her Chest In Semi-Sheer Red Lingerie: ‘Santa Baby’

 “Bodyyy,” one person commented with a heart eye emoji.

 “Ok Mrs. Claus!
-Santa is definitely ‘hurrying down the chimney tonight,'” another wrote with a red heart and loudly crying emoji, referring to lyrics from the song.
+Santa is definitely ‘hurrying down the chimney tonight,'” another person wrote with a red heart and loudly crying emoji, referring to lyrics from the song.

 “Red is definitely your color,” a third comment read.

-“Looking amazing,” a fourth wrote with several double hearts.
+“Looking amazing,” a fourth devotee wrote with several double hearts.

 The upload was popular with her 1.1 million followers and brought in more than 63,000 likes and 412-plus comments in less than 24 hours.

-Ammika previously put her flawless curves on display earlier this year when she shared a sultry set of bedroom photos to her account.
+Ammika previously put her flawless curves on display earlier this year when she added a sultry set of bedroom photos to her account.

-Ammika rocked a beige bra with matching high-waisted panties as she struck several seductive poses on her bed.
-She lay on her side and sat with her legs apart.
+Ammika rocked a beige bra with matching high-waisted panties and struck several seductive poses on her bed.
+She lay on her side, with her legs apart.